Thomas Simson Pratt: Biography

-Pratt, born in 1797, was son of Captain James Pratt, by Anne, daughter of William Simson, and was educated at St. Andrews University.
+Pratt, was born on 19 July 1797, in Ireland, where his father, Captain James Pratt was stationed with the Loyal Tay Fencibles.
+His mother Anne, was the daughter of Thomas Simson, late portioner in Wilkieston, County of Fife.
+He was educated at St. Andrews University.
 He was gazetted to an ensigncy in the 26th (Cameronian) Regiment of Foot on 2 February 1814, and served in Holland in the same year as a volunteer with the 56th (West Essex) Regiment of Foot.

-He was present at the attack on Merxem on 2 February and the subsequent bombardment of Antwerp.
+He was present at the attack on Merksem on 2 February and the subsequent bombardment of Antwerp in 1814.
 He purchased his captaincy on 17 September 1825 and was with the 26th foot in the First Anglo-Chinese War.
 He commanded the land forces in the Second Battle of Chuenpi on 7 January 1841 and at the Battle of the Bogue on 26 February.
 In the attacks on Canton from 24 May to 1 June, he was in command of his regiment, and was present also at the demonstration before Nanking, and at the signing of the Treaty of Nanking on board HMS Cornwallis.
 On 28 August 1841, he was gazetted lieutenant-colonel, and from 5 September 1843 to 23 October 1855 was deputy adjutant-general at Madras.
 He was made a Companion of the Order of the Bath (CB) on 14 October 1841.

 From 1856 to 1861, he was in command of the forces in Australasia, based in Melbourne, with the rank of major-general.
 During 1860–61, he was in New Zealand, conducting the war against the Maori.
 On his return to Australia he commanded the forces in Victoria until May 1862, and was then appointed to the colonelcy of the 37th (North Hampshire) Regiment of Foot, which he held until his death.
-He was promoted to Knight Commander of the Order of the Bath (KCB) on 16 July 1861, being publicly invested with the ribbon and badge by Sir Henry Barkly, governor of Victoria, on 15 April 1862, which was the first ceremony of the kind performed in Australia.
+He was promoted to Knight Commander of the Most Honourable Order of the Bath (KCB) on 16 July 1861, being publicly invested with the ribbon and badge by Sir Henry Barkly, governor of Victoria, on 15 April 1862, which was the first ceremony of the kind performed in Australia.
 He was advanced to the rank of general on 26 May 1873.

-He died in England on 2 February 1879 after suffering a stroke during the birthday party of a fellow army general, Sam Campbell.
+He died at Bath, Somerset, England, on 2 February 1879 after suffering a stroke during the birthday party of a fellow army general, Sam Campbell.
 He had married Frances Agnes in 1827, second daughter of John S. Cooper.
 They had seven sons, James Lisson, Thomas Arthur Cooper, Francis Edward, Robert Torrens, Sisson Cooper, Chalmers and William Simson, and a daughter, Anne Maria, who became a botanist in 1860 and she married Sir Henry Barkly, then Governor of Victoria, Australia.